 Treasurer Rebecca Lescombes has been involved in New Mexico small business and agriculture since her high school days.
 She assisted her grandparents in their fields and their farmers’ market stand in Las Cruces, worked in the hospitality industry as both back of the house and front of the house staff, served as an accounting liaison in an international materials conglomerate, acted as CFO in a regional food manufacturer, and is now a co-owner of Southwest Wines, a New Mexico winery featuring vertical integration from agricultural production, manufacturing, and distribution through traditional wholesale channels as well as its own restaurants and store.

 She received a bachelor’s degree in accounting from NMSU.
 Currently, in addition to serving in an advisory role at Southwest Wines, she also serves as secretary for the Board of Directors of the Deming-Luna County Chamber of Commerce, and is a member of Silver Spikes, a Luna County organization that works as a liaison between local businesses, local government and state government.
 She also is on the Tourism Development Committee in Deming, NM.

 She has lived in New Mexico since she was a young girl, and she now makes her home in Deming, NM, with her husband and 6 children.
 In her spare time, she enjoys hiking, camping, card games, and cooking.

 The LPNM Central Committee is a large body that can range in size from a minimum of 49 members to a maximum greater than 180 members, depending on the number of registered Libertarian voters in the state.
-Read more about the composition and duties of the CentCom.

 Current members of the Central Committee include: